Laura Fuentes

 Cook the waffles:

 • Heat the waffle maker to your preferred setting.
-If your waffle maker has an adjustable temperature gauge, I recommend medium-high.
-Grease it if necessary.
+If your waffle maker has an adjustable temperature gauge, I recommend setting it to medium-high.
+Grease it if necessary (some non-stick waffle makers don't need it; you know yours best).

-• Scoop some of the batter into the center of the hot waffle maker and spread it out with the back of the spoon towards the edges without over-filling it.
-Close the lid and cook until golden brown.
+• Scoop some of the batter into the center of the hot waffle maker and spread it out with the back of the spoon towards the edges without overfilling.
+The batter expands, so you want to see some of the tops (squares).
+Close the lid and cook until steam stops coming out the sides and they're golden brown.
 Repeat with the remaining batter.
+Keep them warm on a sheet pan in a 200F oven.

 Serve & Store: